Kanikacoder13/Summer-Training-2026/Day-04.md

 During the practical session, I performed the following activities:

+- Practiced various List operations including insertion, deletion, updating, slicing, sorting, and iteration.
+- Implemented programs to find pairs of numbers with a given sum.
+- Developed a password validation program using lists.
+- Solved an Outlier/Noise Filtering problem for prediction values.
+- Performed tuple unpacking and wildcard unpacking.
-- Implemented programs using local and global variables.
+- Implemented a Dataset Split Unpacker using tuples.
-- Practiced the use of the `global` keyword.
-- Developed recursive programs for Factorial and Fibonacci Series.
-- Created and manipulated Lists using indexing, slicing, and list comprehension.
+- Created and modified dictionaries using different dictionary methods.
+- Built a Safe Vocabulary Word Indexer using dictionaries.
-- Practiced tuple packing and unpacking.
+- Practiced set creation and removal of duplicate elements.
-- Performed Dictionary operations such as insertion, updating, and retrieval of data.
-- Iterated through dictionary key-value pairs.
-- Applied Set operations including Union, Intersection, Difference, and Symmetric Difference.
+- Performed Union, Intersection, Difference, and Symmetric Difference operations.
-- Solved programming exercises based on Python data structures.
+- Implemented a Clean & Overlap Checker using sets.
+- Solved a Confusion Matrix evaluation problem by calculating TP, TN, FP, FN, and Accuracy.
+- Developed a Customer Dataset Preprocessing Pipeline involving duplicate removal, invalid data filtering, record counting, and average age calculation.

 ---